elleobrien/michigan_dvc_tutorial/README.md

-# Repo for University of Michigan lecture tutorial
+# Materials for University of Michigan lecture tutorial